tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_status_reports.md

 * **Frequency**: I recommend sending out a status report on a monthly basis.
 Biweekly is too frequent for all the sections noted above, and quarterly is too long for people to remember anything from the previous report.

-* **Format**: You could package the content up into a snazzy newsletter format, but a simple email is fine.
+* **Format**: You could package the content up into a snazzy newsletter format, but a simple text email is fine.
 I start the doc report in Google Docs and then just paste it into an email when I'm ready to send it.
 I think people respond better to raw email rather than shiny newsletter templates.

 * **Audience**: Send the report to your business leadership groups, your team's alias, other adjacent writing teams working in the same general space, and more.
 You don't want to spam everyone, of course, but within an enterprise setting, people more or less expect to receive these reports unsolicited.
 Look at other reports being sent by other groups, and perhaps copy the same groups listed in their "To" list.
 The risk of *not informing others* is worse than inappropriately including them.
 A frequent complaint in most tech orgs is poor communication.
 People prefer to be informed.